sequenceiq/cloudbreak-docs/docs/openstack/deployer.md

 }
 ```

-If the `etc` directory does not exsist under Cloudbreak deployment directory, then please create it.
+If the `etc` directory does not exist under Cloudbreak deployment directory, then please create it.
 Restart is needed to pick up the changes done in `openstack-zone.json` file.

 ## Start Cloudbreak Deployer